Salesforce updates Slack pricing

 - With enterprise search, Slack has become the single entry point to find information across all the conversations, files, content, data in your third-party enterprise apps.
 Enterprise search currently works with Salesforce, Google Drive, Microsoft Teams, Confluence Cloud, Github, Jira Cloud, OneDrive, Sharepoint, Asana, and Box.

-- Now every organisation can tap into exponential productivity with an on-demand digital workforce of autonomous AI agents with Agentforce in Slack.
-AI agents built with Agentforce can be deployed in Slack channels as team members that perform specialised tasks from product expert to IT help desk to sales coach.
+- Now every organization can tap into exponential productivity with an on-demand digital workforce of autonomous AI agents with Agentforce in Slack.
+AI agents built with Agentforce can be deployed in Slack channels as team members that perform specialized tasks from product expert to IT help desk to sales coach.

-Together, we are reinventing work for the age of digital labour.
-Humans are at the centre — connected in conversation, amplified by AI, with instant access to contextual data — all built on a strong foundation of security and trust.
-For more information on these updates, visit the Slack Subscriptions page or contact your account representative.
+Together, we are reinventing work for the age of digital labor.
+Humans are at the center — connected in conversation, amplified by AI, with instant access to contextual data — all built on a strong foundation of security and trust.
+For more information on these updates, visit the Slack Plans page or contact your account representative.

 Got it!